mkejeiri/Events-sourcing/README.md

 var transport = endpointConfiguration.UseTransport<MyTransport>();
 var routing = transport.Routing();

-//Option 1 : route all messages in the assembly were the ProcessOrderCommand 'classes' in are routed to the "eCommerce.Order" endpoint
+//Option 1 : route all messages in the assembly were the ProcessOrderCommand 'classes'
+//in are routed to the "eCommerce.Order" endpoint
 //XML :  <add Assembly="eCommerce.Messages" Endpoint="eCommerce.Order"/>
 routing.RouteToEndpoint(
     assembly: typeof(eCommerce.Messages.ProcessOrderCommand).Assembly,